laurinzimt/Jupyter/README.md

 Here you find some jupyter notebooks, explaining how to work with the existing local dask cluster and also a short tutorial on how to create your own conda environments.

+If you want to chose a differnt image go to /hub/home stop your server and restart it with the image of your choice

 DASK
 Dask.distributed is a lightweight library for distributed computing in Python, making computation in the cloud more resource efficient.
 If possible we recomend that you utilize this cluster to speed up your calculation tasks.